2023 Gaza war ceasefire: Agreement

 On 22 November, an agreement was reached that was brokered by Qatar, Egypt and the U.S. after weeks of indirect negotiations.
 The deal provided for a four-day pause in fighting, the release of 50 Israeli hostages and 150 Palestinian prisoners, and the entry of more humanitarian aid into Gaza.
 The ceasefire agreement allowed up to 200 trucks of aid to enter Gaza daily.
 All Israelis and Palestinians freed were to be women and children.
 According to Hamas, the deal also involved Israel halting all air sorties over southern Gaza and maintaining a daily six-hour daytime no-fly window over northern Gaza.

 Egyptian state media and a senior Israeli official announced that the ceasefire will enter into effect on the morning of 23 November.
 However, the ceasefire actually began a day later on 24 November.
 The Israeli government said that the ceasefire would be extended by one day for every additional 10 hostages released by Hamas, but insisted that fighting would resume once the truce is over.

 During the ceasefire, Hamas declared that the Red Cross is not allowed to visit the remaining hostages in Gaza.
 This continued the prevention of Red Cross visits that started at the beginning of the hostage crisis, on 7 October 2023.
 But a term of the agreement was that Red Cross officials would be able to visit the hostages still held captive in Gaza by the end of the fourth day of the ceasefire.

 The most important part of the ceasefire agreement concerned the exchange of hostages for prisoners.
 Extensions of the ceasefire are contingent on hostages being released in small batches every 24 hours.
 The negotiations were brokered by Qatar, Egypt, and the United States.
 In Israel the deal was called "Operation Heaven's Door" (דלתות שמיים), and the subprogram for the rehabilitation of foreign citizens was called "Operation "Friendly Hand" (יד אחות).

 Hamas release of hostages

 Hila Rotem, aged 13, embraced by her uncle, Yair Rotem, upon their reunion in the early hours of November 26, 2023, following her release.
-Her mother, Raya, remains a hostage in Gaza.

 On 24 November 2023, the Israeli government confirmed that 13 Israeli hostages were released.
 Srettha Thavisin, the Prime Minister of Thailand, confirmed on social media that 12 Thai hostages were released from Gaza.
 Later in the day it was reported that of the 24 hostages initially released on 24 November, the number included 13 Israeli citizens (of whom some were dual citizens), 10 Thai citizens and one Filipino citizen by the Qatar foreign ministry.
 Reportedly a number of Thai citizens were released outside of the truce agreement.
 As of 30 November 2023, 105 civilians had been released, which included 81 people from Israel, 23 Thais and one Filipino.